What does MOQ Mean and How to Calculate It?

 Purchase from a wholesale supplier

 When you are buying directly from a manufacturer you can oftentimes run into huge MOQs that are just unsustainable for the size and the stage of your business.
 You can easily avoid these by finding a middle man that can sell you the same products.
 Multi-brand marketplaces and wholesale suppliers such as BrandsGateway operate with much lower Minimum Order Quantities.
 At BrandsGateway you can start purchasing stock of styles you pick and mix yourself at a MOQ starting as low as 1,000€/$1,200.
 Also, this way you can enjoy a wider selection of brands and styles compared to buying one style in large quantities directly from the manufacturer.
-Moreover, buying from a wholesale supplier and purchasing multiple styles will give you an opportunity to sell faster to your customer because you can get a wider product range with relatively low investment.
+Moreover, buying from a wholesale supplier and purchasing multiple styles will give you an opportunity to sell faster to your customer because you can get a wider product range with a relatively low investment.

 Focus on your inventory turnover